University of Kansas Overview

 University of Kansas Rankings

-KU landed the #254 spot in College Factual's 2021 ranking of best overall colleges in the United States.
-The higher ed experts analyzed 1,715 colleges and universities across the nation to determine this ranking.
+According to our 2021 analysis, KU is ranked #349 out of 2,320 schools in the nation that were analyzed for overall quality.
 This puts it in the top 15% of all schools in the nation.
-It is also ranked #1 out of 28 schools in Kansas.
+It is also ranked #2 out of 29 schools in Kansas.

-The following table lists the notable rankings from College Factual that KU has received.
+The following table lists some notable awards KU has earned from around the web.

 Where Is University of Kansas?